Skip to Content

 Share your goal with those around you

-Peer support and accountability can be motivating, so tell your friends and family about your exercising goal.
+Peer support and accountability can be motivating, so tell your friends and family about your fitness goals.
 It could be a great idea to invite them to join you.

 Give Yourself a “Reward” when you make it to your Workout Goal